Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Introduction

 It has been shown that economic losses from natural disasters exhibit power-law tail behavior when the underlying hazard intensities follow a power-law distribution.
 A power-law tail means that the survival function of a loss variable $X$ satisfies

 for some tail index $\alpha>0$.
 Such distributions are also referred to as heavy-tailed.
 Empirical evidence supports this behavior for various types of catastrophes, including earthquakes \citep{sornette1996rank}, hurricanes \citep{hogg1983estimation,hsieh1999robustness}, wildfires \citep{malamud2005characterizing}, and river floods \citep{woo2011calculating}.
-Furthermore, since the goal of participants in a catastrophe risk pool is to diversify their risks, and independence among losses enhances the potential for diversification {(see e.g., Theorem 2.3 of \cite{embrechts2009additivity})}, we assume that all losses in the pool are independent.
-This can be achieved by pooling losses from different geographic areas or from different perils.
-As such, in this paper we assume that the catastrophic losses follow heavy-tailed distributions, which do not need to be identical, and that they are independent.
+In this paper, we assume that the catastrophic losses follow heavy-tailed distributions, and they need not be identical.

+In practice, catastrophe risk pools are typically formed to diversify exposures across geographically separated regions or across distinct perils, thereby reducing cross-loss dependence.
+This is because independence among losses enhances the potential for diversification, as verified under the Archimedean copula structure in Theorem 2.3 of{\ \cite{embrechts2009additivity}. }Motivated by this insight, we adopt the independence of the catastrophe losses as a benchmark assumption in order to isolate the effect of heavy-tailed marginal losses on diversification in a tractable manner.
+We acknowledge that catastrophe losses may still exhibit residual dependence in practice due to large-scale weather systems, climate patterns, or common macroeconomic factors.
+In the empirical analysis, we show that our theoretical results derived under the independence assumption continue to hold when the losses exhibit weak dependence.
+A full analysis of pooling dependent catastrophic losses, however, is beyond the scope of the present paper.

-{We consider a pooling structure where the pool provides each participant with coverage for a specific layer of their loss, and the participant pays a premium for this coverage that is proportional to the aggregated loss of the pool.
-A formal definition of this pooling structure is provided in Section \ref{setup}.} The diversification benefit is measured using a so-called diversification ratio (DR), based on the Value-at-Risk (VaR) measure, which compares the participant's risk before and after joining the pool.
+We consider a pooling structure in which the pool provides each participant with coverage for a specific layer of loss, and each participant pays a premium for this coverage which is proportional to the aggregated loss of the pool.
+A formal definition of this pooling structure is provided in Section \ref{setup}.
+The diversification benefit is measured by using a so-called diversification ratio (DR), defined in \eqref{DRp}, which is based on the Value-at-Risk (VaR) measure.
+In this setup, after joining the pool, each participant's risk consists of two components: a self-retained loss not covered by the pool and the premium paid to participate in the pool.
+The DR compares a participant's risk before and after joining the pool and thereby measures the extent of the risk reduction achieved through participation.